Races/Species

 Summary

-Telossians are sentient human-island hybrids, with humanoid upper bodies that grow like trees from flying islands.
-These islands are vital parts of their bodies, their sources of life.
+Telossians are blue humanoid species with upper bodies growing like trees from flying islands.
+These islands make up vital parts of their bodies that serve as their sources of life and extensions of themselves.
 Disconnecting the humanoid from the island is comparable to disconnecting a tree from its roots.
-Telossians have full control over their land masses, considering them as an extension of themselves.
-They possess innate magical abilities, such as hurling magic projectiles, harnessing nature to heal their bodies, and cultivating their own islands with trees in space.
-Being natural producers of solar clouds and oxygen, Telossians can breathe in space.
+Telossians use their islands to navigate in space without the need for a ship.
+They possess innate magical abilities, such as hurling magic blasts, healing and rejuvenating nature, drawing power from nature to heal themselves, and producing sap widely known for its healing properties.

 Demiurge